At 10.30 we were off to the christening… not quite sure what to expect as we had never been to a French baptism.

-Whilst waiting outside the church it became apparent that there were three christenings and the thing that struck me was how casually everyone was dressed.
+While waiting outside the church, it became quite apparent that there were three christenings taking place at the same time and the thing that struck me most was how casually everyone was dressed.
 Jeans mainly.
-The father of one of the children being christened was wearing tired blue jeans ans white trainers.
+The father of one of the children being christened was even wearing tired blue jeans and white trainers.

-11.00am, the priest invited us into the church.
-Churches are very theatrical places, high ceilings, stained glass windows, sculptures, candles.
-The ceremony took about an hour.
+At 11.00 am, the priest invited us into the church.
+Churches are very theatrical places in France, with high ceilings, stained glass windows, sculptures, and candles.
+The ceremony itself took about an hour.

-At 12.00 we were back chez François and Fabienne enjoying champagne outside in the Spring sunshine.
-Aperitifs are a very important part of any French meal.
-We had three food courses with the aperitifs and there was not a peanut in sight !!
+At 12.00 we were back “chez François and Fabienne”, enjoying champagne outside in the Spring sunshine.
+Apéritifs are a very important part of any French meal and that includes a French baptism.
+No social gathering worthy of that name would take place without the traditional “apéro” first.
+We had three food courses with the apéritifs and there was not a peanut in sight!

-At 3 o’clock we all sat round a huge table and started the five course lunch.
-Conversations, laughter, good food, children drifting in and out when more food appeared on the table.
+At 3 o’clock we all sat round a huge table and started the five-course christening lunch.
+Conversations, laughter, good food, and children drifting in and out of the room when more food appeared on the table.
 A real French fête.
 The English just cannot reproduce this.
-Great Aunts genuinely conversing about shirt lengths to an 18 year old, another guest searches for a stool in the wood shed, the same knives, forks, plates and glasses are kept for the entire meal, great hunks of deliciously fresh bread are used to clean the plates after each course.
+Great aunts genuinely conversing about shirt lengths to an 18-year-old, another guest searching for a stool in the woodshed, etc. All guests were using the same knives, forks, plates, and glasses that were kept for the entire meal: great hunks of deliciously fresh bread were used to clean the plates after each course.

-PS. (added later after Anne’s comments) The pièce de montée didn’t quite turn out as Wikipedia illustrated it but both the chocolate and caramel pièces de montée were devoured and some people even came back for more so maybe I just got away with it.
+PS. (added later after Anne’s comments) The pièce montée didn’t quite turn out as Wikipedia illustrated it but both the chocolate and caramel pièces montées were devoured and some people even came back for more so maybe I just got away with it.